NiklasRosenstein/slap/docs/content/commands/link.md

     _can_ cause your code to be overwritten for example by Pip if you end up overwriting the symlinked installation of your package by installing another version of it into the same environment.

-!!! note

-    Currently, `slap install` does not support linking Python projects that contain more than one package.
-It _does_ support symlinking monorepositories that contain multiple Python projects (each with one package).

 <details><summary>Synopsis</summary>
 ```
 @shell slap link --help